-Unlike commercial offer from the previous section, where irrelevant information prevails, the proper one must contain no such at all.
-Every clause must be stated as clearly as possible and justified for prospective client to understand.
+Unlike commercial offers from the previous section, where irrelevant information prevails, the proper one must contain no such at all.
+Every clause must be stated as clearly as possible and justified for a prospective client to understand.
 Every term or definition must be clarified.

 How much does it cost?

-We would recommend to take a look at this research to get an independent opinion on SEO pricing range.
+We would recommend taking a look at this research to get an independent opinion on the SEO pricing range.

-Pricing table with options is even better.
+The pricing table with options is even better.
 Pricing table with options AND pitch on other channels (if relevant) is the best.
-For example, for some projects we have to start from Google Ads to setup analytics first, measure conversion rate and evaluate SEO strategy outcome against business goals and resources.
+For example, for some projects, we have to start from Google Ads to setup analytics first, measure conversion rate and evaluate SEO strategy outcome against business goals and resources.

 To sum it up

 Let’s step away from a standard line of thought on the topic and start with what your needs are in the first place.
-I personally divide projects by two categories: hand-projects and brain-projects.
+I divide projects into two categories: hand-projects and brain-projects.

 You are dealing with a “hand” type of project if: